For singers and other participants, here’s an outline of what we do, though it may evolve according to the needs of the day.

 Music.
 The antiphon response that the people will sing is often in the worship sheet.
 For the team, cantors or verse singers, it will often be posted in advance in several formats and made available by email, in this blog or the Dropbox folder called ‘SWUC Music’ (apply for access).

-- Listen to the tune by clicking the .mid, .wav or MP3 version.
+- Listen to the tune MP3 or sound file

-- If you don’t have a music program, please download MuseScore 2 which is free (musescore.org).
+- If you don’t have a music program, please download MuseScore3 which is free (musescore.org).
 Then download the .mscz file and listen to the music.

 - If you already have a different program, such as Sibelius, Finale or Noteworthy, you can generally import .mid files.